Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 -   Friends and family members  across global locations ( US, India, Singpore and UK) were asked to review the site and document any bugs and/or user experience issues.

+## Deployment

+### GitHub Pages

+The project was deployed to GitHub Pages using the following steps...

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)

+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.

+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.

+4. Under "Source", click the dropdown called "None" and select "Master Branch".

+5. The page will automatically refresh.

+6. Scroll back down through the page to locate the now published site [link](https://vgopal02.github.io/UrbanStudio/index.html) in the "GitHub Pages" section.

+## Limitations and Future of the site
+- In its current form the site serves the purpose as defined by the organistion - which is to provide and promote to users  information about the organisation's activities .

+Limitations
+- The lack of technology does not allow the site to be interactive.

+Future

+However this can be considered as a first step for the organisation.
+In future with more advanced technology the site can be further developed as:
+- Phase 2 : Adding an interactive time-table and allowing the form to submit information to a database

+- Phase 3 : Adding a backend database allowing users to be able to book  and cancel classes online

+- Phase 4 : Allowing the user to be able to make payment for classes after booking.